About the Department of Public Health

 Bachelor of Science in Public Health

-The public health program offers a Bachelor of Science in Public Health in which students can choose to focus in one of three areas: (1) general studies (2) global health, and (3) environmental and occupational health and safety.
+The public health program offers a Bachelor of Science in Public Health in which students can choose to focus in one of five areas: (1) general studies, (2) environmental and occupational health and safety, (3) global health, (4) health education and promotion, and (5) public health nutrition.

-The department also offers a Minor in Health Science.
+The department also offers a Minor in Public Health.

 The Master of Public Health